MrAndrew/The-Scoop/README.md

 ## Testing

-A testing suite has been provided for you, checking for all essential functionality and edge cases.
+A testing suite was provided in the starter code, checking for all essential functionality and edge cases.

 To run these tests, first, open the root project directory in your terminal.
 Then run `npm install` to install